hj8/HATS/README.md

 <h3><b>The INSTALL: </b><br></h3>
 We designed our install with infrastructure and the potential to implement defense in depth.
 Our install environment consisted of three CentOS 7 and a Ubuntu host (don't ask why) each hosting a different portion of our product as they reside on different network segments.
 For example, the registration form is online, publicly accessible; while the authorization and verification process reside on two different interal networks at OCCC.
 As such, it made sense for us to implement in a manner that would reflect this concept.

+Our code can simply be dropped in the root of any http server that is able to run php and php-pgsql.
+Configration changes to the database may need to be made to point to the correct IP address.
+We highly recommend if you're going to demo our code, to review the above links that point to hacc.hats.team:81,83,84

 Our internal network:<br>
 -192.168.254.21: <b>CentOS Registation Box</b><br>
   yum install httpd php php-common php-pgsql<br>